 With the new policies announced by the U.S. Government June 4, 2019, can I still travel legally to Cuba?

 Yes!
-The new policies did change some aspects of travel to Cuba.
-Most notably, the category of educational "People-to-People" travel is no longer allowed.
-However, there are 11 other categories of legal travel.
+The new policies did change some aspects of travel to Cuba, but Americans can still travel to Cuba legally.
 Most people traveling with Cuba Unbound do so under the Support for the Cuban People category.

 You bet!
-However, you still can't embark on a self-guided vacation, or spend days at a beach resort, but you can travel to Cuba under an approved itinerary.
-There is a general license procedure to travel to Cuba and if you travel with Cuba Unbound we take care of everything for you!
-Under the general license, the OFAC (Office of Foreign Assets Control) there are now 11 categories of travel for a US citizen going to Cuba.
-We arrange tours for educational institutions under the “education” category; church groups under the “religious” category, and Support for the Cuban People for other itineraries.
+As of September, 2015, you still can't embark on a self-guided vacation, or spend days at a beach resort drinking your favorite adult beverages all day, but you can travel to Cuba under an approved itinerary.
+There is a general license procedure to travel to Cuba independently or as a tour group, but if you travel with SKA we take care of this for you!

 Cuba has good structure in place for visitors coming to see the island.
 Cubans are natural open and friendly and there is a remarkably low crime rate in comparison to other relatively poor countries.
 Travel to Cuba does require a flexible attitude as there may be a lack of hot water at your Bed and Breakfast, schedules may not run exactly on time, and finding many things we take for granted (soap, toothpaste, snack foods) can be a challenge.
 That said, the people of Cuba are kind and welcoming, and they want us to get to know their people, culture and island!
 Because many of our tours are active with sea kayaking, hiking, cycling and transport, there are inherent risks which would be the same regardless of where you are traveling.
 Several people on our staff have visited Cuba recently so feel welcome to contact us with any concerns or questions.